How to Get Out of an Abusive Relationship With Yourself

 Many women struggle with what other people think of them.
-That mis-placed focus is very common even though you know how dangerous it can be to base your self-esteem on the way someone else chooses to treat you.
+That misplaced focus is very common even though it can be really dangerous to base your self-esteem on the way someone else chooses to treat you.

 However, the danger is magnified when abuse comes from the closest possible person–yourself!
 You need to know how to get out an abusive relationship with yourself.
 This is definitely a Big Girl Panties episode as we take a deep look at whether we’ve created an abusive relationship that we need to address.

 What does an abusive relationship with yourself look like?